Set Up Your Development Environment for Agentforce DX

 -

-From Setup, find and select Einstein Setup.
+Einstein Setup, and then select Einstein Setup. -

 Make sure that Einstein is enabled.
 If not, select Turn on Einstein.